awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ## Join an instance to a Domain using the AWS\-JoinDirectoryServiceDomain JSON document<a name="walkthrough-powershell-domain-join"></a>

 Using Run Command, you can quickly join an instance to an AWS Directory Service domain\.
 Before executing this command you must [create a directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/create_directory.html)\.
 We also recommend that you learn more about the AWS Directory Service\.
-For more information, see [What Is AWS Directory Service?](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/)\.
+For more information, see [What Is ?](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/)\.

 Currently you can only join an instance to a domain\.
 You cannot remove an instance from a domain\.